chalatz/tours/pages/info/seniors-tours.md

 has_form: false
 has_gallery: false
 meta:
-  title: 'RHODES TOURS FOR SENIORS, Seniors Private Tour in Rhodes'
+  title: Seniors Tours in Rhodes, Seniors Private Tour in Rhodes
-  http_desc: 'RHODES TOURS FOR SENIORS, No Extensive Walking, Seniors Private Tour in Rhodes Greece'
+  http_desc: Seniors Tours in Rhodes, Seniors Private Tour in Rhodes
-  description: 'RHODES TOURS FOR SENIORS, No Extensive Walking, Seniors Private Tour in Rhodes Greece'
+  description: Seniors Tours in Rhodes, Seniors Private Tour in Rhodes Greece
-  keywords: 'RHODES TOURS FOR SENIORS, No Extensive Walking, Seniors Private Tour in Rhodes Greece'
+  keywords: Seniors Tours in Rhodes, Seniors Private Tour in Rhodes Greece
-  abstract: 'RHODES TOURS FOR SENIORS, No Extensive Walking, Seniors Private Tour in Rhodes Greece'
+  abstract: Seniors Tours in Rhodes, Seniors Private Tour in Rhodeseece
-  author: 'Nick'
+  author: Nick
-  copyright: 'NK for Rhodes Private Tours,2018'
+  copyright: NK for Rhodes Private Tours,2018

-title: 'RHODES TOURS FOR SENIORS'
+title: SENIORS TOURS IN RHODES

-subtitle: 'Rhodes tours that do not require extensive walking'
+subtitle: Rhodes tours that do not require extensive walking
 subtitle_text_transform: none
 head_photo:
-  src: './img/tours-pages/head-photos/head-photo-group-tours.jpg'
+  src: "./img/tours-pages/head-photos/head-photo-group-tours.jpg"
-  alt: 'Rhodes Island Private Seniors Tours'
+  alt: Rhodes Island Private Seniors Tours

 ---
 We’ve been providing tours for the old and young for over 35 years.
 We particularly have a large range of tour choices for seniors that come to Rhodes by cruise ships.
 Rhodes tours tend to feature the best of both worlds.
 They feature adventure and comfort so that you don’t have to choose one.
 You’ll get to see the best of Rhodes’ destinations without having to sacrifice either.
 There’s even an option to create a custom tour to suit your sensibilities.